mrjd-byte/Z-Flux/README.md

 - **Wallet-to-Wallet Transfers** — Move money between your own wallets or send funds to other users securely.
 Track every transfer with complete transparency.

-- **AI-Powered Intelligence** — OpenRouter with Minimax M2.5 analyzes your spending patterns, wallet balances, and transfer history to deliver context-aware financial advice and real-time recommendations.
+- **AI-Powered Intelligence** — gpt-4o-mini (OpenAI) analyzes your spending patterns, wallet balances, and transfer history to deliver context-aware financial advice and real-time recommendations.

 - **Real-Time Control** — Every action happens instantly.
 Add transactions, create budgets, transfer funds, and get AI responses — all in real time with immediate updates across your financial ecosystem.